Orgyia leucostigma sablensis: Behavior

 Like O. l. plagiata, O. l. sablensis has a flight period that occurs from late July to mid-September.
 The subspecies is a general feeder, and its larva has been found in blueberry, cranberry, bayberry and several species of sedges and grasses.

+Conservation

+The subspecies does not appear to face short-term threats and is currently common.
+However, it is threatened in the long term by sea level rise.